realA10001986/Time-Circuits-Display/README.md

 - Hold ENTER to invoke main menu
 - Press ENTER repeatedly until "VOL-UME" is shown
 - Hold ENTER
-- Press ENTER to toggle between "USE VOLUME KNOB" (formerly "HW VOLUME KNOB") and "FIXED LEVEL" (formerly "SW")
+- Press ENTER to toggle between "USE VOLUME KNOB" and "FIXED LEVEL"
 - Hold ENTER to proceed
 - If you chose "FIXED LEVEL/"SW", you can now select the desired level by pressing ENTER repeatedly.
 There are 20 levels available.
 The volume knob is now ignored.
 - Hold ENTER to save and quit the menu